bchainhub/foxar-docs/versioned_docs/version-1/faq.md

 If you're on apple silicon, please ensure the [`z3` theorem prover](https://github.com/Z3Prover/z3) is installed: `brew install z3`

-> **Note**: native apple silicon builds are only available from `0.8.5` upwards.
-If you need older versions, you must enable apple silicon rosetta to run them.

 ### Spark fails in JavaScript monorepos (`pnpm`)